AmirMohammadFakhimi/enhanced-stop-and-wait/README.md

 The client has two sockets.
 One of them is used to receive data from the host, and the other one is used to send data to the lossy_link.
 The client sends packets one by one and waits for ACK of each packet before sending the next one.
 It also has a timeout mechanism to handle packet loss.
 The client sends each packet with a sequence number and waits for ACK of that packet.
 If it receives the ACK, it sends the next packet.
 If it doesn't receive the ACK before timeout, it resends the packet.
-And if it receives the ACk of unexpected packet (unexpected sequence number), it ignores it.
+And if it receives the ACK of unexpected packet (unexpected sequence number), it ignores it.

 ### Server
 The server has only one socket.
 It receives packets from the lossy_link and sends ACKs back (The ACK is based on the sequence number of the received packet)